-88-29c-10.
-Methods for state educational institutions to use when evaluating qualifications for admission.
-This regulation shall be applicable to each state educational institution's review of applicants beginning with the 2021 summer session.
+88-29d-10.
+Methods for evaluating qualifications for admission.
+This regulation shall be applicable to the university of Kansas' review of applicants beginning with the 2022 summer session.

-(a) Each admission officer at a state educational institution shall consider an applicant's ACT or SAT scores as follows:
+(a) The admission officer at the university of Kansas shall consider each applicant's ACT or SAT scores as follows:

 (1) A documented score of 1060 on the SAT, excluding the writing portion of the SAT, shall be deemed the equivalent of a composite score of 21 or superscore of 21 on the ACT for purposes of this article of the board of regents' regulations.
+A documented score of 1160 on the SAT, excluding the writing portion of the SAT, shall be deemed the equivalent of a composite score of 24 on the ACT for purposes of this article of the board of regents' regulations.